-- Shake vigorously and strain into a cocktail glass.
+Strain into a chilled cocktail glass.

-Beyond the vodka, everything else in this cocktail is fresh and it would only make sense for the lemon juice to follow suit.
+- Beyond the vodka, everything else in this cocktail is fresh and it would only make sense for the lemon juice to follow suit.
 The average lemon yields about 1 3/4 ounce, so one lemon be plenty and you may even get enough for two drinks out of a larger lemon.

-If you are careful and want to conserve your lemon, cut the twist first then cut the lemon in half to get the juice needed.
+- If you are careful and want to conserve your lemon, cut the twist first then cut the lemon in half to get the juice needed.

-The average large egg has an egg white of about 1 ounce.
+- The average large egg has an egg white of about 1 ounce.
 Since this recipe calls for 1/2 ounce, you will either want to split the egg white in half or make two drinks at one time.
 There is a point where this cocktail can have too much egg, so it is important to be aware of that.

-How Strong is the Ginger Sour?
+How Strong Is the Ginger Sour?

 This Ginger Sour recipe is surprisingly light compared to many other vodka martinis.
 That is because Skyy Ginger is a 70 proof vodka and it is outweighed by the total volume of everything else in the drink.
-Enjoy the smooth sipping of this drink because it comes in at right around 15% ABV (30 proof).
+Enjoy the smooth sipping of this drink because it comes in at right around 15 percent ABV (30 proof).